-My dad had a butcher shop on the west side of Washington Ave., where Racine St. joined Washington near 11th St. He used to tell that he’d deliver bags of sugar to homes and instructed to pour it into the bathtubs probably to make bathtub gin.
+My dad had a butcher shop on the west side of Washington Ave. where Racine St. joined Washington near 11th St. He used to tell that he’d deliver bags of sugar to homes and instructed to pour it into the bathtubs probably to make bathtub gin.
 Prohibition was over by the time I was born in 1937.
 Earliest recollection of Racine saloons was the opening of the Dreamland Bar on 12th and Herrick, operated by a guy named Djinjeleta…or something like that [ed: Dzindzeleta, 1521 12th Street].
 I remember that because someone flicked cigarette ashes into my eyes.
-Must have been 2 year old.
+Must have been 2 years old.
 The operator later went on to run a tavern on 6th that catered to the gay population.

-From Racine: Growth and Change in a Wisconsin County
+Racine: Growth and Change in a Wisconsin County

 p.
 82: By the 1920s the City abounded with New Immigrant grocery and fruit stores, bakeries, meat markets, restaurants, ice cream and confectionery shops, barber shops, shoe repair stores, dressmakers, tailors, laundries, dry goods, and notions stores.
 To provide money for prospective homeowners, a group of Poles founded the White Eagle Savings and Loan in the 1920s.
 Perhaps the most numerous and popular ethnic neighborhood business was the corner saloon, where the immigrant laborer could go for a cheering drink, good fellowship, and conversation in his native tongue.
 Saloons were “poor men’s country clubs”; they often provided free lunches and sleeping quarters to the poor and destitute, lent money, helped find jobs, supplied meeting rooms for national organizations or unions, and served as clubhouses for local politicians.
 During Prohibition most of these ethnic saloons became “soft drink parlors,” but they reopened in triumph in 1933, with the repeal of the Eighteenth Amendment.